matt-dray/ActionSquirrel/README.md

 # Nuts: 0
 ```

-Note: neither Action Squirrel nor the nuts are as big as a tree.
-It’s
+Note: neither Action Squirrel nor the nut is as big as a tree.
+It’s just
-just perspective.
+perspective.

 ### Move